Hands and skill with

 It combines (other party) with 手 (hand) to show the person you deal with.

-Manga panel from ARIA The MASTERPIECE showing example of Hands and skill with 手.
+Manga panel from ARIA The MASTERPIECE showing example of Keeping my dad company with 相手.

 ARIA The MASTERPIECE » Volume 2 » Page 31